cameraui/sdk/go/docs/api/storage.md

 	    // Color is the button color variant (Type=button or Type=submit only).
 	    Color ButtonColor `json:"color,omitempty" msgpack:"color,omitempty"`

-	    // OnSet is invoked after a value changes (Type=string/number/boolean/array/button).
+	    // OnSet is invoked after a value changes.
+Receives (newValue, oldValue).
-	    // Receives (oldValue, newValue).
-Not serialized.
-	    OnSet func(oldValue, newValue any) any `json:"-" msgpack:"-"`
+	    OnSet func(newValue, oldValue any) any `json:"-" msgpack:"-"`
 	    // OnGet is invoked to compute the current value at read time.
-Not serialized.
 	    OnGet func() any `json:"-" msgpack:"-"`
 	    // OnClick is invoked when a submit-type field is submitted (Type=submit only).
-	    // May return a toast or updated schema.
-Not serialized.
 	    OnClick func(value any) *FormSubmitResponse `json:"-" msgpack:"-"`
 	}